An upper bound on geodesic length in 2D critical first-passage percolation: Proof of Proposition (construction of the geodesic)

+\textbf{Case 1: Both ends are free (scenarios \ref{sce_1}, \ref{sce_2}, \ref{sce_4}, \ref{sce_6})}.
+Traverse the open path $\pi$ between its ends.
+The second end belongs to either an open circuit $\incir_{j+1}$ or to $\BB$.
+In the former case, follow $\incir_{j+1}$ (in either direction) until it crosses $\dualp$.
+In the latter case, take a self-avoiding path in $\mathcal{B}$ (this path is automatically open by convention) until we reach a primal neighbor of the last vertex of $\dualp$; then connect to this vertex using half of a primal edge and half of a dual edge.
+Now comes the closed dual portion: follow $\dualp$ backwards until reaching either $\mathcal{A}$ or the open circuit containing the first end of $\pi$.
+Finally, by mimicking the two cases above in reverse, create a connection to the first end of $\pi$.
+A Jordan curve has now been formed, since $\dualp$ intersects each free end only once, and---for scenario \ref{sce_6}---the two open circuits are assumed to be vertex-disjoint (otherwise this subpath of the geodesic is empty).

-\textbf{Case 2: One end is free}.
-Without loss of generality, assume that the free end comes second as we traverse between $\mathcal{A}$ and $\mathcal{B}$.
-Traverse $\pi$ between its ends until meeting the free end.
+\textbf{Case 2: One end is free, one end is fixed (scenarios \ref{sce_3}, \ref{sce_5}, \ref{sce_7}, \ref{sce_8})}.
+Without loss of generality, assume that the free end comes second as we travel from $\mathcal{A}$ toward $\mathcal{B}$.
+The fixed end is thus the second vertex $x^2$ of some closed edge $e = \{x^1,x^2\}$.
+Let $\dincir$ be the closed dual circuit associated with $e$ (constructed in Section \ref{sec:closed_cir}), and recall that $\UU$ intersects the geodesic only once: at the midpoint of $e$.
+To form the Jordan curve, traverse $\pi$ from $x^2$ until meeting the free end.
 Connect this path to $\dualp$ just as in Case 1.
-Let $\dincir$ be the closed circuit constructed in Section \ref{sec:closed_cir} associated to the fixed end.
-Follow $\dualp$ backwards until meeting $\dincir$.
-Then, follow $\dincir$ (in either direction) until we can connect it to the first end of $\pi$ with a concatenation of half dual and half primal edges.
+Next create the ``closed dual portion'': follow $\dualp$ backwards until meeting $\dincir$, and then follow $\dincir$ (in either direction) until reaching an endpoint of $e^\star$.
+Finally, connect to $x^2$ using half of the dual edge $e^\star$ and then half of the primal edge $e$.
+A Jordan curve has now been formed, since $\dualp$ intersects the free end only once.

-\textbf{Case 3: Both ends are fixed}.
-We let $\dincir_i,\dincir_{i + 1}$ be the associated closed circuits constructed in Section \ref{sec:closed_cir}.
-For this case, we need two subcases.

-\textbf{Subcase 3.1:} $\dincir_i$ and $\dincir_{i + 1}$ are (both edge and vertex) disjoint.
-Traverse $\pi$ between its fixed edges until reaching $\dincir_{i + 1}$, and connect the paths just as in Case 2.
-Follow $\dincir_{i + 1}$ in either direction until meeting $\dualp$.
-Follow $\dualp$ backwards until meeting $\dincir_i$.
-Then, follow $\dincir_i$ in either direction until meeting the first fixed end, connecting the paths in the usual way.